tinyHiker/tinyHiker/README.md

 **`Computer Science Co-op Student (Full Stack and Test Automation Developer)`**

 Hi I'm Taha Iqbal.
 I'm a 3rd year computer sceince student at TMU (Toronto Metropolitan University).
-My interest are full-stack developement and test automation.
+My interests are full-stack developement and test automation.
 I have professional experience as a SDET at Johnson Controls.

 All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.